Gambinoo3005/bryan-jacinto-writing-portfolio/src/content/blogs/lean-local-seo-handbook.md

 Running multiple locations?
 A listings management tool can help automate this, but always double-check changes before they go live.
 Automation is fantastic until it screws something up and you don't catch it.

-## Write Content That Actually Helps Your Neighbors
+## Write content that actually helps your neighbors

 Write for real people in your community.
 Not for Google's algorithm.
 Not to hit some arbitrary keyword density.
 For actual humans who need help with something you know how to do.